-I've always loved kids and family and friends and cutting up with cousins and goofing off with goofy uncles and tickling babies and hearing how I'm "growing like a weed" and I even don't mind hearing about the ailments and the aches and the pains the elder family members are going through because growing old is part of life and I enjoy—and hold sacred—every moment of life from conception to a natural death.
+I've always loved kids and family and friends and cutting up with cousins and cutting up with goofy uncles and tickling babies and hearing how I'm "growing like a weed" and I don't even mind hearing about the ailments and the aches and the pains the elder family members are going through because growing old is part of life and I enjoy—and hold sacred—every moment of life from conception to natural death.

 Schaeffers (Fall 2019)

-My second son is 22, a recent graduate of US San Marcos—completely debt-free with money in the bank—he has his real estate license, just got his blue belt in Brazilian Jiu-Jitsu today while I was there, and he's considering joining the fire department.
+My second son is 23, a recent graduate of UC San Marcos—completely debt-free with money in the bank—has his real estate license, is a blue belt in Brazilian Jiu-Jitsu (since 10/20), and he's the top salesman at the gun counter of the new Sportsman Warehouse here in town..

-My fourth child and second daughter is 18 and is a freshman at UCSD but she's living at home and taking courses remotely because of COVID-19.
+My fourth child (second daughter) is 19 and about to start her sophomore year at UCSD after spending the last year at home and taking courses remotely because of COVID-19.

 The baby is six and she's a mess!!
 I'll just leave it at that.

-Between the 6th and 7th births we had three miscarriages, so there are three Schaeffer baby angles in Heaven now, so our 7th on earth is really our 10th child.
+Between the 6th and 7th births we had three miscarriages, so there are three Schaeffer baby angels in Heaven now, so our 7th on earth is really our 10th child.

 But you know what's crazier?